theyo-tester/automount-pve/README.md

 - **!!** If this default unit files will change in future updates, these overrides will not be aware of that.
 I saw no other option to take out the broken dependency.
 If anyone knows a better option, feel free to suggest!
 But there is good news also:
 - The install script will only apply the overrides, if a dependency to systemd-udev-settle will be found.
 If they fix this in the future, the override will not be applied anymore (at install!).
 - **!!** This automation was only **tested on Proxmox 8 with LVM storage** (no ZFS).
 If you are using zfs, use it at your own risk!
 Any feedback is appreciated.
 Otherwise, I plan to test this myself in the future.
 - The mount folder name will be  the label of the partition, by default.
 If no label can be determined, the name of the device (e.g sdc2) will be used.
-If a directory with the same name exists already, thae the folder will get the device name as suffix.
+If a directory with the same name exists already, then the folder will get the device name as suffix.
+- If you are using ntfs drives, make sure to install  the 'ntfs-3g' package, otherwise your it will be mounted in read-only mode without any warning!

 Example:
 Partition /dev/sdb1